 "Amy, I" by Jack's Mannequin, Tuesday, November 29, 2022 (repost)

 ANOTHER LONG WINTER, TRYING TO FIGHT THIS FREEZE.
 I listened to People and Things during my last semester of college, during my hellish student teaching experience.
 It was my album for the car, mainly driving home to North Carolina through the Tennessee mountains during Thanksgiving and Christmas.
-Jack's Mannequin's first record was basically piano pop-punk.
+Jack’s Mannequin’s first record was basically piano-pop-punk.
 Their second album was a more refined piano-pop sound.
-But People and Things felt like it was influenced by '70s piano rock.
-Songs like "Amelia Jean" and "Amy, I" are a beautiful marriage between piano and guitar.
-Three of the songs on People were from songwriting sessions with Relient K's Matt Thiessen.
+But People and Things felt like it was influenced by ‘70s piano rock.
+Songs like “Amelia Jean” and “Amy, I” are a beautiful marriage between piano and guitar.
+Three songs on People were from songwriting sessions with Relient K’s Matt Thiessen.
 The Californian McMahon was spending time in Nashville in the wintertime.
-Staying at Thiessen's house after a night of drinking, he got out of bed, his bare feet touching the cold, creaky wooden floor.
-He looked outside and the opening line came to him: "Snow on the ground in Tennessee."
-The line stuck with him all day as he and Theissen began writing about a relationship that had grown cold.
+Staying at Thiessen’s house after a night of drinking, he got out of bed, his bare feet touching the cold, creaky wooden floor.
+He looked outside and the opening line came to him: “Snow on the ground in Tennessee.”
+The line stuck with him all day as he and Thiessen began writing about a relationship that had grown cold.

 Comments